funvill/funvill.github.io/_posts/2013-11-11-how-a-greyhound-employee-stole-alcohol-from-my-checked-luggage.md

 ---
-title: How a Greyhound employee stole alcohol from my checked luggage.
+title: "How a Greyhound employee stole alcohol from my checked luggage."
 date: 2013-11-11 23:06:00
+categories:
-categories: Rants
+- Rants
+slug: how-a-greyhound-employee-stole-alcohol-from-my-checked-luggage

 ---

 See below the letter I sent to Greyhound.
 I will update this post if/when I get a response from Greyhound
 <blockquote>Hello